mutineer612/aws-ec2-pricing/README.md

 Place the aws-ec2-pricing.py script and Hosts.xlsx file in the same directory.
 Use the -h switch to displays help info and available options.

 ### Assign initial instance type and price
-Example: `C:\>python aws-ec2-pricing.py -f Hosts.xlsx -r us-west-2 -i m5 -v gp2`
+Example: `C:\>python aws-ec2-pricing.py -f Hosts.xlsx -w Data -r us-west-2 -i m5 -v gp2`
 - The script inspects the CPU and RAM values and selects an EC2 instance from the m5 family that will support the larger of the 2 variables.
 As the script iterates through the rows it will convert storage from MB to GB and inspect the OS and retrieve the pricing matching the instance type, OS, storage and region.

 ### Read instance value and update pricing
-Example: `C:\>python aws-ec2-pricing.py -f Hosts.xlsx -r us-west-2 -i all -v gp2`
+Example: `C:\>python aws-ec2-pricing.py -f Hosts.xlsx -w Data -r us-west-2 -i all -v gp2`
 - Using the 'all' parameter with the -i switch provides the option to manually assign instance types after initial assignment using any available instance type.
 This skips the assignment and reads the value in the 'Instance Final' column and updates pricing accordingly.

 ## Assumptions & Considerations